liflab/beepbeep-3-book/markdown/palettes/README.md

 a=0, b=foo, c=(a=6, b=z, c=(null))
 ```

-It is not very surprising, but one must remember all the tasks that happened in the background:
+It is not very surprising, but one must remember all the tasks happening in the background:

 - The object was converted into a JSON string.
 - The string was sent over the network through an HTTP request...
-- converted back into a `CompoundObject` identical to the original...
+- Converted back into a `CompoundObject` identical to the original...
-- and pushed downstream to be handled by the rest of the processors as usual.
+- And pushed downstream to be handled by the rest of the processors as usual.

 The entire process requires about 10 lines of code only.